 * Average of 12 tests run consecutively without any page modifications.

-What do the findings tell us?
+What do these findings tell us?

 A lot of people continue to like Avada.
 And if you like it, you should use it.
-But understand you will need to spend significant time, some additional money, or both, to get your Avada-driven site to load fast and score well, especially on mobile devices.
+But understand you will need to devote significant time, some additional money, or both, to get your Avada-driven site to load fast and score well, especially on mobile devices.

 - You can disable other theme features and code libraries, although Avada developers have not done a great job of explaining what will happen when some of them are disabled.